Ffmpeg Replacement for Favourite ACE Functions

 My normal SD project flow typically starts with either DV from my Sony VX2000 or video captured by that from either VHS or Hi8.

-The VX2000 doesn't have a full frame TBC but it does have line timebase correction with better line jitter removal than the ACE!
+The VX2000 doesn't have a full frame TBC, but it does have line timebase correction with better line jitter removal than the ACE!

 I use Premiere Elements 2023 to edit to another file with DV output at 100% quality.
-This preserves unadjusted frames unchanged.
+This preserves all unadjusted frames unchanged.

-In order to produce the final MPEG-2 file for a DVD, or an MP4 file for PC playback, I tried using Premiere Elements 2003 again.
+In order to produce the final MPEG-2 file for a DVD, or an MP4 file for PC playback, I tried using Premiere Elements 2023 again.

 The problem was that Premiere Elements gave ridiculously large MP4 files and there seemed no good way to change 25i video to 50p.

-The MPEG-2 files were correctly sized, using the same parameters as I use below with Ffmpeg, but the overall result was too soft.
+The MPEG-2 files were correctly sized, using the same parameters as I use below with Ffmpeg, but the overall result was far too soft.

-The Adjust_Correct_Encode file does everything apart from capture and editing, though the Cut and Join files can do simple edits.
+The final Adjust_Correct_Encode file does everything apart from capture and editing, though the Cut and Join files can do simple edits.

 If you prefer to try the VirtualDub route see Here and scroll down.